TykTechnologies/tyk-docs-hugo/tyk-docs/content/release-notes/mdcb-2.2.md

 - MDCB will retry connection to storage to prevent startup failure
 ### Updated
 - If both mongo_url and connection_type + connection_string are set, Mongo will be loaded by default.
-- Gateways should load APIs owned by the Gateway user and also APIs not associated with any user or group when the ownership configuration option is enabled in MDCB
+- When ownership is enabled, gateways should only load APIs that are associated with the user or group.
+Additionally, APIs with no association to any users or groups are also loaded.